 Avoiding the Kitten Scam…

 Unfortunately, the increase in scams and poorly raised kittens (aka Backyard Breeders) is exponential as well and it gets truly challenging to navigate the upswell of deception of these scammers versus the legitimate feline husbandry cattery.
-So we felt it was important that, whether or not you acquire one of our beautiful AURYN kittens, you are armed with the right information to make a wise and educated purchase of a purebred kitten, no matter the breed you desire to have in your home.
+So we feel it was important that, whether or not you acquire one of our beautiful AURYN kittens, you are armed with the right information to make a wise and educated purchase of a purebred kitten, no matter the breed you desire to have in your home.

 The Tell-tale signs of a Kitten Scammer